 A dovetail joint is an interlocking woodworking joint made between two boards.
 It’s used to join the sides of a drawer, cabinet, box, or other furniture piece.
 The interlocking shape resembles the tail of a dove and provides superior strength and stability.
+This makes it one of the most popular joints in woodworking projects.

 How Does Dovetail Joint Relate to Woodworking?